-Whitetail deer have an internal clock that goes off when the days become shorter and the nights become cooler.
-They feed more regularly, especially where crops are growing and about to be harvested.
-Their movement patterns range from fairly typical (using common trails and bedding areas) to less predictable as the season continues on.
+But whitetail deer have an internal clock that goes off when the days become shorter and the nights become cooler.
+They feed more regularly wherever crops grow before the harvest.
+Their movement patterns range from fairly typical—using familiar trails and bedding areas—to less predictable as the season continues.

-In other words, the time of day in which you stand to see the best success still depends on the time of year, or the seasonal progression you're in.
+In other words, the time of day you stand to see the best success still depends on the time of year or the seasonal progression you're in.

-Solunar tables have a well deserved place as a tool for sportsmen and women, whether we are in the woods or on the water.
-Feeding times may vary based on food availability and even the peak of the rut as bucks begin to pursue the does who now have to try and grab a mouthful of food all while being chased down relentlessly.
+Solunar calendar tables have a well-deserved place as a tool for sportsmen and women, whether we're in the woods or on the water.
+Deer feeding times may vary based on food availability.
+They vary even during the peak of the rut, as bucks begin to pursue the does.
+This time of year, does have to try and grab a mouthful of food, all while being chased down relentlessly.

-Once the hunting season has started, deer movement will change based upon the hunting pressure and even the barometer, as stable barometric pressure between 29.70 and 30.30 can really have deer moving, especially big bucks.
-Deer hunters should understand the hunting hours they spend in their treestands now have major times and minor times of movement, which is the foundation of when you should be in the woods or not.
+Once the hunting season has started, deer movement will change based on the hunting pressure and even the barometer, as stable barometric pressure between 29.70 and 30.30 can really have deer moving, especially big bucks.
+Deer hunters should understand the hunting hours they spend in their treestands now have major and minor movement times.
+This is the foundation of when and even whether you should be in the woods.

-The best hunting times for big game hunters, especially whitetail deer hunters, are rather obvious, but change like the wind once the pressure is on.
-We know all about scent control, wind direction, movement, sound control, and camouflage, but none of that matters when you're on stand and nothing is coming your way, even during the early season.
+The best hunting times for big game hunters, especially whitetail deer hunters, are rather obvious, but can still change like the wind once the pressure is on.
+We know all about scent control, wind direction, movement, sound control, and camouflage.
+Still, nothing matters when you're on the stand and nothing is coming your way, even during the early season.

 1. First Light

 The early plan in any hunting season is to be in our stand well before daylight to ambush deer moving out of feeding areas and into bedding areas, especially on public land.
-As the season moves into full swing, deer that haven't been pushed too much tend to use familiar routes to do this, but only if they haven't encountered any hunting pressure yet, even if it's just a smell or a movement or sound that they just don't like.
+As the season moves into full swing, deer that haven't been pushed too much tend to use familiar routes.
+But that's if they haven't encountered any hunting pressure yet, even if it's just a smell, movement, or sound they don't like.

 Once this happens, deer will be much more aware of their surroundings and will only move in a slower, much more discrete fashion.
-A feeding deer will play games with our heads, lifting their heads at indiscriminate moments to try and get you to move or make a sound.
-Deer are constantly on the alert, and even though virtually everything begins to come alive and move at first light, the whitetail knows what should be there and what shouldn't.
+A feeding deer will seemingly play games with us, lifting their heads at indiscriminate moments to try and get you to move or make a sound.
+Deer are constantly on the alert.
+Even though virtually everything begins to come alive and move at first light, the whitetail knows what should be there and what shouldn't.

-This is a paramount hunting time for any serious serious deer hunter.
-I've probably shot more deer in my life at mid-morning than at any other time in my hunting career.
-Most of them are specifically between 9:00 and 10:00 in the morning to be exact.
+This is a paramount hunting time for any serious deer hunter.
+I've probably shot more deer in my life mid-morning than at any other time in my hunting career.
+Most of them are specifically between 9 and 10 in the morning, to be exact.

 It's a proven time, and it could have a lot to do with the common perception among deer hunters that things slow down once early morning is through.
-Hunters head home for a mid-morning nap or an early lunch, and in many situations this can open things up for the hardy ones who stay on stand.
+Hunters head home for a mid-morning nap or an early lunch, and in many situations, this can open things up for the hardy ones who stay on stand.
 It's also a productive time for deer movement that's not worth sabotaging.

-It's said that even mature bucks will move readily at midday and many good deer hunters would agree.
-But bucks act as individuals and every one is different.
-Since deer are crepuscular (most active during dawn and dusk), you may think that noon, or thereabouts, might not be the right time for finding one on its feet.
+It's said that even mature bucks will move readily at midday, and many good deer hunters would agree.
+But bucks act as individuals, and everyone is different.
+Because deer are crepuscular (i.e., most active during dawn and dusk), you may think that noon or thereabouts might not be the right time for finding one on its feet.
 According to many, you would be wrong.

-Breeding season is the great equalizer and since studies have shown that a buck's home range size is highly variable and is not strongly correlated to age, daily movements are based on traits that are found in all age classes of male deer.
+Breeding season is the great equalizer.
+Studies have shown that a buck's home range size is highly variable and is not firmly correlated to age.
+So daily movements are based on traits found in all age classes of male deer.

-This means that even older deer will chase during the rut, find a bedding area to rest, and then rise to move again after a short time period.
+This means that even older deer will chase during the rut, find a bedding area to rest, and then rise to move again after a short time.
 As deer season moves forward, look to your calendar for the next new moon.
-Deer cannot use the cover of darkness to find food or move around.
-This creates a need for even rutting deer to stop and rest during the night, meaning that they will be more willing to move during the sunlight to chase does.
+Deer cannot use the cover of darkness as well to find food or move around.
+This creates a need for even rutting deer to stop and rest during the night, meaning they'll be more likely to move during the sunlight to chase does.

 4. Late Afternoon

-Since deer are active during the twilight hours, around dusk and dawn, it is no surprise that we see them move at the end of the day.
-By planning to hunt for the entire day--packing plenty of food and drink--we can still be there at the end of the day when many hunters have given up.
+Because deer are active during the twilight hours around dusk and dawn, it's no surprise that we see them move at the end of the day.
+By planning to hunt for the entire day—packing plenty of food and drink—we can still be there at the end of the day when many hunters have given up.

-Deer hunting videos often show the hunter shooting a buck right at the last minute of light.
-Either it's "movie magic," or hunting the last light s legitimately a good way for a lot of hunters to fill their tags.
+Whitetail hunting videos often show the hunter shooting a buck right at the last minute of light.
+Either it's "movie magic," or hunting the last light is legitimately a good way for many hunters to fill their tags.

 A treestand set up on a trail that leads to an afternoon food source can keep deer in your sight until it is too dark to see.
-Play the wind right and you'll be on your way to finding success.
-Setting up 50-75 yards away during bow season may have a buck walk right by you, even one that tends not to closely follow other deer on the same trail.
-During firearms season, the same stand could be 100 yards or more away from the same trail and still give you a shot.
+Play the wind right, and you'll be on your way to finding success.
+Setting up 50 to 75 yards away during bow season may have a buck walk right by you, even one that tends not to follow other deer on the same trail closely.
+During firearms season, the same stand could be 100 yards away from the same path and still give you a shot.

 Stand Locations and Timing

-Whether you are on private land or public, hunting with a bow or during muzzleloader season, timing is everything.
-As deer hunters we love to sweat the details (probably because we know it's our best chance).
-Understanding when and where the deer will be and getting there ahead of them is where the real hunt begins.
-It's an integral part of putting meat in the freezer and antlers on the wall.
+Whether on private land or public, hunting with a bow or during the muzzleloader season, timing is everything.
+We deer hunters love to sweat the details.
+Understanding when and where the deer will be and getting ahead of them is where the real hunt begins.
+It's integral to putting meat in the freezer and antlers on the wall.